 - Applications are accepted on a rolling basis, but please submit all expenses for a single project at the same time.

-- Your application should include a cover sheet, budget, and a full description of the expenses requested.
+- Your application should include a cover sheet, budget, and a proposal narrative.
 Documentation from the publisher detailing the expenses is expected.
-(See Application Process).

-- Please note that funds are not unlimited in this category, and it is in you must apply in advance.
+- Please note that funds are not unlimited in this category, and you must apply in advance.

 For instructions on submitting receipts, please click on the "Expense Reporting" menu button.